 - Macbook Pro

-What are the symptoms of "Your system has run out of application memory" on your Mac?
+What Are The Symptoms of "Your system has run out of application memory" On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active:

 Symptom #1: Your Mac may become slow and has poor performance in general.

 Symtpom #2: You have toolbars, add-ons or extensions on your web browsers that you don't remember adding.